What Is An Inflammation?

 Chia seed

-These small seeds are packed full of minerals, vitamins.
-Essential fatty acids (such as omega-3 fatty acids) making them an excellent alternative to meat for vegetarians and vegans.
+These small seeds are packed full of minerals, vitamins, and essential fatty acids (such as omega-3 fatty acids) making them an excellent alternative to meat for vegetarians and vegans.
 Chia seed can help fight inflammation, regulate cholesterol and keep blood sugar levels low.
-The seed is also rich in linolenic acid, an unsaturated fatty acid that helps the body absorb the fat-soluble vitamins A, D, E. K.
+The seed is also rich in linolenic acid, an unsaturated fatty acid that helps the body absorb the fat-soluble vitamins A, D, E, and K.

 Walnuts

 Walnuts are rich in omega 3 fatty acids and mineral trace elements.
-They're considered as brain food because they contain special phytonutrients that counteract the reduction of cognitive performance.
+They are considered as brain food because they contain special phytonutrients that counteract the reduction of cognitive performance.
 Walnuts can calm an overactive immune system and help reduce inflammation.

 Probiotic Foods